51Degrees/ip-intelligence-cxx/README.md

 cd build
 cmake ..
 ```
-Note: on an x64 Windows system, it is neccessary to add `-A x64` as CMake will build a Win32 Solution by default.
+Note: on an x64 Windows system, it is necessary to add `-A x64` as CMake will build a Win32 Solution by default.

 Then build the whole solution with